A good friend of mine, @jeffswain, over at the five-4-six blog, posed a really tough question and I’ve been asking myself ever since:

 Then @ronbronson, @andrewcareaga, @radiofreegeorgy, @TimNekritz, and a few other Higher Ed Critics did their The Top 100 Albums of the 2000s, and I realized it was time to crawl out from my frickin’ rock.
 I tried my local stations.
 That top-station?
 Crap.
 That classic rock one?
 Now 80s hair bands.
 The oldies one?
 Now a mix of 90s and 80s with a side of country.
 No good station to speak of.

-So here I am in 2010 commuting an hour to work, realizing that the “oldies station” that plays hits that I wouldn’t have listened to in the 80s and 90s is probably all my town has left to offer.
+So here I am incommuting an hour to work, realizing that the “oldies station” that plays hits that I wouldn’t have listened to in the 80s and 90s is probably all my town has left to offer.
 (And they just played that Bryan Adams song again for the tenth time this week.)
 Then it occurs to me that I don’t really need radio to keep me up-to-date; I need you.
 I need @dtatusko‘s blips.
 I need Higher Ed Critics like @andrewcareaga.

 What does this have to do with why I tweet?
 My department, my university, my town is a like local station.
 The Web has top-40 rock stars.
 Higher ed even has it’s own top-40.
 With twitter we can take our ideas and remix them.
 Share what’s new or unique.
 It’s great to hear what rock stars like Chris Brogan, Seth Godin, and Jared Spool have to say.
 But what’s even better is responding to @jeffswain, or sharing the blogs of @chasgrundy, @shelbythayer, @aprilsheninger, or joking with @brendensparks.
 Twitter is my playlist for insight and entertainment.